-We perform cardiac MRI (CMR) studies on cardiac-dedicated systems that are regularly calibrated to provide optimal performance.
-We review all studies on high-definition workstations using advanced 3D analysis tools and they are interpreted by nationally recognized experts in the field.
+We perform more than 1,700 cardiac magnetic resonance (CMR) studies annually, using state-of-the-art dedicated magnetic resonance scanners for the heart.
+We review all studies on high-definition workstations using advanced 3D analysis tools, and they are interpreted by nationally recognized experts in the field.

-Cardiac MRI uses magnets and a computer to generate detailed pictures of the heart.
+CMR uses magnets and a computer to generate detailed pictures of the heart.
 Unlike X-rays or CT scans, CMR does not involve ionizing radiation.
-Cardiac MRI tells us about the type and severity of heart disease including myocardial infarction (heart attacks), cardiomyopathy (cardiac muscle disease), myocarditis (inflammation or infection of the heart), and heart valve disease.
+CMR tells us about the type and severity of heart disease, including heart attacks (myocardial infarctions), diseases of the cardiac muscle (cardiomyopathy), inflammation of the heart (myocarditis), and valvular heart diseases.
 It is especially useful for identifying and quantifying the amount of heart muscle that can be rescued after a heart attack.

-CMR is the most accurate method for evaluating ventricular mass, volume, and function.
-With special MRI images, we can perform ‘tissue characterization’ of cardiac masses to determine the type of mass or tumor.
-This is far more advanced than other non-invasive imaging modalities.
-Cardiac MRI also allows us to diagnose disorders such as sarcoidosis, amyloidosis, and hemochromatosis.
-It is also helpful for diagnosis of right ventricular dysplasia.
+CMR is the gold standard method for evaluating ventricular mass, volumes, and function of both the right and left ventricle.
+Using special magnetic resonance sequences, we can perform “tissue characterization” of the heart muscle, as well as of cardiac masses, to determine the type of mass or tumor.
+This is far more advanced than other noninvasive imaging modalities.
+CMR also allows us to diagnose disorders, such as sarcoidosis, amyloidosis, hemochromatosis, and arrhythmogenic right ventricular dysplasia.

-We can perform CMR in combination with pharmacological stress, making it a suitable alternative for patients who are technically difficult candidates for stress echocardiography or single-photon emission computed tomography.
+We can perform CMR imaging in combination with pharmacological stress tests for detecting ischemia, making it a suitable alternative for patients who are technically difficult candidates for stress echocardiography or single-photon emission computed tomography.

-If you have regional or global left ventricular dysfunction, imaging with intravenous gadolinium-based contrast media detects the presence and extent of myocardial fibrosis in various diseases.
-Late gadolinium imaging can also reveal the distribution and severity of myocardial injury in myocardial infarction.
-The absence of late gadolinium enhancement is an excellent predictor of functional recovery in patients being considered for revascularization.
+If you have regional or global left ventricular dysfunction, imaging with intravenous gadolinium-based contrast media detects the presence and extent of myocardial fibrosis.
+Late gadolinium imaging can also reveal the distribution and severity of myocardial injury in a heart attack.
+It is an excellent predictor of functional recovery in patients being considered for revascularization.